Naoyuk/survey_monkey_tools/README.md

     $ bundle exec ruby exe/survey_monkey_tools surveys

 To POST survey (Disable from command line.
+This can be used by calling as subcommand)

+    $ bundle exec ruby exe/survey_monkey_tools post_survey {'key1':'value1', 'key2':'value2'}

-This can be used by calling from other command)
+To PATCH survey (Disable from command line.
+This can be used by calling as subcommand)

-    $ bundle exec ruby exe/survey_monkey_tools create_survey {'key1':'value1', 'key2':'value2'}
+    $ bundle exec ruby exe/survey_monkey_tools patch_survey id {'key1':'value1', 'key2':'value2'}

 To GET all survey folders list